unlock-protocol/unlock/README.md

 ### The code

-Unlock uses a mono repo which includes all the services and applications we develop.
+Unlock uses a monorepo which includes all the services and applications we develop.

 ```
 # get the code